JosephSamela/docker-flask-hello-world/README.md

 # docker-flask-hello-world

-Simplest flask app you can build with docker!
+Docker is powerful.
+Docker has a learning curve.
+Docker is a giant whale with a shipping container backpack.
+Start off small and build up with the simplest flask app you can make with docker!
+This example walks through setting up a dockerfile, organizing your container and packaing your app.
+Good luck!

 ## Build...
 From the directory containing this `Dockerfile` run: